 Time travel has been a theme in fiction for a long time.
 It was popularized in the late 19th century.
 These narratives focus on the experience and consequences of traveling through time, be it past or future.
 One prototype of such a story is Charles Dickens’ “A Christmas Carol” published in 1843.
 It features the hapless and miserly protagonist Ebenezer Scrooge, who is shown the consequences of his greed and lack of generosity.
 The more science-fiction-oriented version of time travel originated with H.G.
 Wells’ 1895 “The Time Machine.”

 “Outlander” premiered in August 2014, starring Caitriona Balfe as protagonist Claire Randall and Sam Heughan as Jamie Fraser.
-The show currently has six seasons and has been renewed for another season.
+The show’s eighth and final season concluded in May 2026.
 The series and its collaborators have been nominated for and won several awards, including the People’s Choice Awards, Saturn Awards, BAFTA Scotland Awards, and the like.

 World Outlander Day timeline